-This Final Rule was published in the Federal Register on July 20, 2010, Page 41968.
-All changes established by this rule are effective October 1, 2010.
-This rule establishes specific registration expiration dates over a three-year period for all aircraft registered before October 1, 2010, and requires re-registration of those aircraft according to a specific schedule.
-All aircraft registrations issued on or after October 1, 2010, will be good for three years with the expiration date clearly shown.
+The Re-Registration and Renewal of Aircraft Registration final rule was published in the Federal Register on July 20, 2010, Page 41968.
+This rule provides that aircraft registrations issued on or after October 1, 2010, will be good for three years with the expiration date clearly shown

 Why Re-registration & Renewal?

 Prompt reporting of a change in aircraft ownership, destruction, or mailing address changes to the Aircraft Registration Branch (Registry) has long been required by registration regulations.
 Without these reports from the owners, the aircraft registration records are not updated and quickly become unreliable.
 The Registry has revoked registrations due to unreported changes; however, this process is slow and expensive.
 In many cases registration would be revoked, but the notices were undeliverable.
 So, owners would be unaware they needed to take action regarding their now unregistered aircraft, and the Registry's data would remain unreliable.